Spider Bites from either the Brown Recluse or the Black Widow can be serious, if not life-threatening.

 Step 5.
 Repeat as necessary until the symptoms are gone.

-Table salt, thanks to its antiseptic and anti-inflammatory properties, makes for an effective remedy that draws out the venom and reduces pain and swelling.
+Table salt, thanks to its antiseptic and anti-inflammatory properties, makes for an effective spider bite remedy that draws out the venom and reduces pain and swelling.

 To draw out the spider venom with salt: